-The world's most popular music channel isn't iTunes, Spotify or Radio 1 – it's YouTube.
+The world's most popular music channel isn't iTunes or Spotify – it's YouTube.
 Three hundred hours of video are uploaded to YouTube every minute, and much of that video is music – but it's music in a format that isn't ideal for listening to on portable devices like smartphones or iPods.
 That doesn't mean you can't download it or change the format, however.

 Is downloading music from YouTube legal?

-Downloading videos against YouTube's terms of service, which say you can only watch content if it's transmitted straight from its servers to your device.
+Downloading content from YouTube (whole videos or music) using third-party software is against YouTube's terms of service, which say you can only watch content if it's transmitted straight from its servers to your device.

 File formats and quality